MacchuPichu/rclone-addon/README.md

 To be used with Android boxes and phones.

-1. Place rclone.conf in profile directory
+1. Place rclone.conf in profile directory : dans ANDROID\DATA\ORG.XBMC.KODI\FILES\.KODI\USERDATA et modifié main.py avec mon nom distant.
-2. Install from zip
+3. Install from zip
-3. Configure the rclone command to run in the plugin configuration
+4. Configure the rclone command to run in the plugin configuration

 Default: serve webdav your_rclone_remote:/ --addr :23457 --dir-cache-time 2400h --vfs-cache-max-age 2400h  --poll-interval 10m